coder/coder/docs/templates/modules.md

 With this approach, you can:

 - Easily share templates across multiple Coder instances
-- Store templates far larger than the 1MB limit of Coder's template storage
+- Store templates far larger than the 1 MB limit of Coder's template storage
 - Apply JFrog platform security policies to your templates

 ### Basic Scaffolding